 Our review is designed to help you maximize your score on the Internal Medicine Exam.
-StatPearls questions and articles are linked directly to NBME®, USMLE®, NBOME®, and COMLEX® content outlines.
+StatPearls questions and articles are based on our experts review of the NBME® and NBOME® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Internal Medicine Exam.

 Achieve top scores

 The StatPearls Internal Medicine practice exam questions, Internal Medicine shelf assessment questions, Internal Medicine practice test questions, and Internal Medicine shelf exam questions will help you achieve a top score on the Internal Medicine Examination.
 1,024 authors and 17 editors have contributed to the development of the Internal Medicine Exam content, which is continuously refined and updated to improve your learning experience.